 I’ve posted screen grabs from skyscanner below from all major European Cities to Tenerife, we didn’t even pick the cheapest month and flights are in general well under £100.

 As Wifi is now available on flights, the flight time is no longer “down time”, unless you want it to be.

 As mentioned above our main focus is now Tenerife; having two airports and the cost per flight to major cities make it a destination we believe we definitely can make work.

-We’re most interested in what we consider to be the “green side” of the Island (I’d say North, but that tends to refer to Santa Cruz and the North airport, so I’ve drawn a line on the map below).
-Buildings to the North of the green line are preferred, we will however consider buildings the other side of the line, however the economic argument would need to be very compelling as it’s not really where we desire to be.
+I’m most interested in what we consider to be the “green side” of the Island (I’d say North, but that tends to refer to Santa Cruz and the North airport, so I’ve drawn a line on the map below).
+Buildings to the North of the green line are preferred, we will however consider buildings the other side of the line, however the economic argument would need to be very compelling as it’s not really where I desire to be.

 Yes it’s part of Spain and the main language spoken is obviously Spanish, however its been a tourist destination for such a long time that most people can also speak English which makes the transition quite easy.

 The collapse of travel operator Thomas Cook, and it’s impact on the islands.